PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 * Consider factors like **tenure, maternity leaves, education, and job grades** that might be affecting pay differences
 * Look into **hiring and promotion practices** to see how they impact gender representation in higher-paying jobs

 ✨ In conclusion, while the data indicates a pay gap between genders, **it is crucial to recognize that the problem not unique to women**.
-Addressing these disparities will require a comprehensive approach that will certainly benefit all employees in Montgomery County.✨
+Addressing these disparities will require a comprehensive approach that will certainly benefit all employees in Montgomery County, despite the gender.✨

 ## 📜 License

 🎉 **And that's it!** You're all set to further practice your data analytics skills with this nice little set of data.
 This project is open-source and available under the MIT License.
 Feel free to use, modify, and distribute it as you like.
 Happy analyzing!

-## 🔗 Source links:
+## 🔗 Links:

+The original dataset can be found:
 * Data Gov: https://catalog.data.gov/dataset/employee-salaries-2023

 ![Gif Banner-5](https://github.com/user-attachments/assets/13131057-aa42-4fe2-a313-1671c3098660)